“In the unspoilt wilds of seaside Faralya, 2 villas with 18 laid-back rooms offer peace, romance and fabulous food”

 - Coffee / tea making

-Stays are on a half-board basis, unless you opt out.
-A typical Mandarin day starts with a leisurely breakfast - fresh fruit and juices, a traditional Turkish plate of white cheese, tomatoes, cucumber, olives, crusty bread and eggs to order - served, usually, in the garden on a table-for-two laid with white linen and fresh flowers.
-The jams and marmalades are homemade; the eggs are courtesy of Mandarin’s own chickens.
+Your day starts with a leisurely breakfast - fresh fruit and juices, a plate of traditional Turkish cheese, tomatoes, cucumber, olives, eggs to order and crusty bread.
+The jams and marmalades are homemade; eggs are courtesy of Mandarin’s own chickens.

-If you want to eat out at lunchtime or, for a change of scene, in the evening, your best bet is to take a taxi, or a dolmus, to Olu Deniz (if you don’t mind braving the rather hairy road that takes you there).
+If you want to eat out at lunchtime or, for a change of scene, in the evening, your best bet is to take a taxi, or a dolmus, to Olu Deniz.
 There are also a few small, local family-run restaurants nearby.
 One of the best is the Olive Tree - on a cliff-top terrace overlooking Kabak beach.
-If it's an authentic snack that you're looking for, join the locals at Cezayir Usta's doner kebab shop in Fethiye for a taste of Turkey's famous fast, flame-grilled fare.

 - Coffee / tea making